definitelyReallyNotFrancis/PRIMM-Image-Processing/README.md

 ## Setup
 1. In the menu at the bottom left, go to **Java Projects** and **Import Project**.
-2. Upload an image to your `resources` folder.
+2. Create a folder called `resources`.
+Upload an image into that folder.
 3. In `ImageProcessor.java` change `Image img = new Image("resources/yourfile.png");` to reflect your filename.

 ## Predict